-Scope of Work: Through a partnership with the County Attorney's Office, the Employee Associations and outside counsel, the Personnel Department has updated the County's Personnel Rules and Regulations.
-The project's primary goal was to ensure that the County's Personnel Regulations and County Policies, those that directly impacted the workforce, were up-to-date and in-step with both federal and local laws, as well as being in-step with Human Resources Management's best practices, all while minimizing risk of litigation.
+Scope of Work: The Personnel Department, through a partnership with the County Attorney's Office, the Employee Associations, an advisory taskforce comprised of department and agency heads and outside counsel, has updated the County's Personnel Policies.
+The project's primary goal was to ensure that the County's Personnel Policies, and their associated procedures, were upto-date and in compliance with both federal and local laws, as well as consistent with Human Resources management's best practices.
+The ultimate goal was to provide clarity and consistency with regard to policies which impact our employees, while also minimizing risk of litigation for the County.